paralleldrive/cuid2/README.md

 # Cuid2

 Secure, collision-resistant ids optimized for horizontal scaling and performance.
-Next generation uuids.
+Next generation UUIDs.

 Need unique ids in your app?
 Forget UUIDs and GUIDs which often collide in large apps.
 Use Cuid2, instead.